ypark9/yopa.page/content/blog/2026-06-01-bedrock-request-level-usage-attribution.en.md

 ORDER BY input_tokens + output_tokens DESC
 ```

-Translate tokens to dollars with the published per-model rates and you've got a per-team weekly bill, sliceable by any tag you set.
+Translate tokens to an estimate with the published per-model rates and you have a per-team dashboard, sliceable by any tag you set.
+Request metadata is log context, not a Cost Explorer/CUR cost-allocation tag; use application inference profiles or the supported AWS cost-management features when you need invoice-grade billed dollars.

 ## Pitfalls I've actually hit

 A few things to save you a debug session:

 - **Region mismatches.** Logging is per-region.
-Calls to a model in a region where logging is off vanish — they'll show up in Cost Explorer but not in your dashboard, and the discrepancy is silent.
+Calls to a model in a region where logging is off are absent from your metadata dashboard even though the underlying Bedrock spend still exists in AWS billing.
 - **Streaming responses.** `InvokeModelWithResponseStream` records token counts only after the stream completes.
 If your client disconnects early, the row may still be written but with partial data.
 Don't assume every row is "clean."
 - **Schema drift.** Once you ship a metadata schema, treat it like a public API.
 Renaming `team` to `owning_team` six months in will fork your dashboards.
 Add new keys, deprecate old ones, never silently rename.
 - **Don't tag what IAM should enforce.** If `env=prod` is a metadata tag, *anyone with InvokeModel permission* can claim to be prod.
 Use IAM (and ideally separate roles per env) for anything that must not be forgeable.